Elevate your banana pudding game with this recipe using a Crème Anglaise base, fresh vanilla beans and pillowy whipped cream.

 - Boxed pudding mixes contain: “SODIUM PHOSPHATE, TETRASODIUM PYROPHOSPHATE, SALT, MONO- AND DIGLYCERIDES, ARTIFICIAL COLOR, NATURAL AND ARTIFICIAL FLAVOR, YELLOW 5, YELLOW 6.” – No thank you.

-This custard recipe is similar to a creme anglaise base with fresh vanilla beans stirred into the milk rather than heavy cream .
-Sounds pretty fancy pants for teenagers, but hey- only the best for our kids, right?
+This custard recipe is similar to a creme anglaise base with fresh vanilla beans ( or Pine & Palm Vanilla Bean paste) stirred into the milk rather than heavy cream .
+Sounds pretty fancy pants, but hey- only the best for your family and friends.